EnterpriseExperience/MicUpSource/README.md

 `[FE] Auto Dislike Players`

-`[INFO]: Just toggle the button and every user that comes up will be auto disliked/liked.`
+`[INFO]: Just toggle the button and every avatar that comes up will be auto disliked/liked. (behind the bathrooms)`

 `[FE] Spam Hoverboard`